manelpuig/rUBot_mecanum_ws/Documentation/06_Project_based_Object_Recognition.md

     rosrun rubot_projects keras_takePictures_detect_signs.py
     ````
 4. Open RVIZ to see the picture frame
+    ````bash
+    rviz
+    ````

-3. Open the "teachablemachine" app to create a model for "Traffic Signs".
+Open the "teachablemachine" app to create a model for "Traffic Signs".
 Go to https://teachablemachine.withgoogle.com/ and create an image project.

-4. Collect images with rUBot USB_CAM for each sign and upload them to the project.
+Collect images with rUBot USB_CAM for each sign and upload them to the project.

-5. Train the model.
+Train the model.

-6. Export the model as a keras .h5 model.
+Export the model as a keras .h5 model.
 The model can be created with some pictures, but this would be improved with some more pictures.

-7. The models will be uploaded in "models" folder
+The models will be uploaded in "models" folder

 8. Verify topics (theConstruct):
    ```bash